volo-1/Constain/README.md

 Users can see their live location through Google Maps.

-You could access the Branding, UI and UI flow of the app through the following link.
+You can access the Branding, UI and UI flow of the app through the following link.

 https://www.figma.com/file/007FcxCtLZmVsgOXLq3kFb/CREATECH?node-id=0%3A1